The Bernheim Petition

 Dr Marek Reichmann

-Dr Reichmann, one of Bernheim’s lawyers, was a crucial player in the Bernheim Petition.
+Dr Reichmann, one of Bernheim’s lawyers, was a crucial player in the Bernheim Petition and later in Bernheim’s unfair dismissal compensation case against DeFaKa.

-Born 27 February 1895 in Rohatyn, Austrian Empire, now in Western Ukraine.
+Dr Reichmann was born on 27 February 1895 in Rohatyn, the Austrian Empire (now Western Ukraine).
 Between the World Wars, Rohatyn was in the Second Polish Republic.
-Dr Reichmann died 11 June 1975 in Brazil.
+Dr Reichmann died on 11 June 1975 in Brazil.

-When WWII broke out, Dr Reichmann and his wife left Katowice for Warsaw.
+When World War II broke out, Dr Reichmann and his wife left Katowice for Warsaw.
 They were permitted to leave Poland late in 1939 and went by train to Germany.
-They then travelled through Switzerland, Italy and Portugal, from where together with their two children, they boarded a ship bound for Brazil and arrived there in April 1941.
-The immediate family of the Reichmann’s were saved by the Brazilian Visa Project.
+They then travelled through Switzerland, Italy and Portugal, where together with their two children, they boarded a ship bound for Brazil and arrived in April 1941.
+The immediate family of the Reichmanns were saved by the Brazilian Visa Project.

-In July 2023, a family member of Dr Marek Reichmann reached out to me and kindly provided me with the above information and associated photograph.
+In July 2023, a descendant of Dr Marek Reichmann reached out to me and kindly provided the above information and the associated photograph.

 Georg Weissmann